sobjornstad/PSDaylog/README.md

 * `!daylength 8h30m`:
   When performing margin calculations (see *Margin calculation*, below), this is the target number of hours you would like to work per day.
+* `!editor vim`:
+  When running `Edit-Daylog`, your daylog file will be opened for editing by executing this command (passing the path to the daylog file as a parameter).

 ## Cmdlets